dahliaspinoff/sichelia/survey_material/README.md

 satisfaction version 5.5, in: Proceedings of the 1st annual mid-Atlantic human factors conference, volume 224, 1993, p.
 228.

-A. M. Lund, Measuring usability with the use questionnaire12, Usability interface 8 (2001) 3–6
+A. M. Lund, Measuring usability with the use questionnaire, Usability interface 8 (2001) 3–6

 # Goal